Hot Moves Blu-ray Movie

 Spectacular technology

-I don’t even remember the last trip that I made to my local theater to see a teen comedy because quite some time ago I realized that Hollywood became very comfortable rehashing just two particular types of ‘funny’ teen films: the vulgar type and the unbearably vulgar type.
-Neither the first nor the second interest me, so I very rarely even look at the listings anymore.
-If I feel like watching something a bit more colorful that does not immediately require that I lose ten IQ points, I usually open up my catalog and choose one of the popular ‘80s comedies that are already out on Blu-ray.
-Over the last couple of weeks I have revisited Rafal Zielinski’s Screwballs (this film definitely needs to be remastered so that there is a proper release of it), Hy Averback’s Where the Boys Are '84 (it has a great release from Scorpion Releasing), Mark Griffiths’ Hardbodies (which could look better but the current master is quite nice), and John Hughes’ Weird Science (which needs to be redone from scratch because the current release is simply astonishingly poor).
+I don’t even remember the last trip I made to my local theater to see a teen comedy because quite some time ago I realized that Hollywood became very comfortable rehashing just two particular types of ‘funny’ teen films: the vulgar type and the unbearably vulgar type.
+Neither the first nor the second interest me, so I very rarely even look at the theatrical listings anymore.
+If I feel like watching something a bit more colorful that does not immediately require I lose ten IQ points, I usually open up my catalog and choose one of the popular ‘80s comedies that are already out on Blu-ray.
+Over the last couple of weeks, I have revisited Rafal Zielinski’s Screwballs (this film definitely needs to be remastered so that there is a proper release of it), Hy Averback’s Where the Boys Are '84 (it has a great release from Scorpion Releasing), Mark Griffiths’ Hardbodies (which could look better, but the current master is quite nice), and John Hughes’ Weird Science (which needs to be redone from scratch because the current release is astonishingly poor).

-However, earlier this month during the long holiday weekend we had some guests and a decision was made to see “something new and funny”, and much to my surprise Kay Cannon’s Blockers turned out to be the winner.
+However, earlier this month during the long holiday weekend, we had some guests and a decision was made to see “something new and funny”, and much to my surprise Kay Cannon’s Blockers turned out to be the winner.
 I had seen a few of the trailers that Universal had for this film and promptly suggested a replacement with one of the oldies from my library, but my offer was very quickly turned down.
 Let me fast-forward here.
 I probably endured a little more than half of Blockers and then walked out to have a cup of coffee alone.
 Frankly, the vulgar, which once again was just plain gross, wasn’t even one of the top three bad things about this film.
 How about just making sure that there are at least some decent exchanges?
 It is pretty remarkable that a professional writer was actually hired and paid to deliver a script for Blockers.
 It is also pretty sad, because even some of the very small ‘80s comedies that I could have pulled from my library would have offered a vastly superior entertainment.

-A couple of days ago I was able to prove that I was right, but in front of a slightly different audience.
+A couple of days ago, I was able to prove that I was right, but in front of a slightly different audience.
 So this time I selected Boaz Davidson’s The Last American Virgin and Jim Sotos’ Hot Moves, which I had just recently received.
 The former is a minor genre classic and one of my favorite ‘80s teen comedies.
 It is a bit spicy but never offensive, very funny but also surprisingly thought-provoking, truly among the best of its kind.
 The latter is one of those very low-budget teen comedies that are just right to simply waste an hour and a half with when you feel nostalgic for the '80s but do not want to revisit any of the era's big classics.
 It is about a couple of good friends trying to get laid during the long summer break and having all sorts of exciting experiences that leave them with great memories.
 You get a bit of vulgarity with this film as well, but it isn’t of the ugly type that instantly turns contemporary comedies into painful endurance tests.
 It is of the harmless and, gasp, occasionally hilarious type.

 Here’s one last thing that I wish to mention about older teen comedies.
-Right now even the really small ones, like Hot Moves, instantly look better because they avoided the smart phone craze.
+Right now, even the really small ones, like Hot Moves, instantly look better because they avoided the smartphone craze.
 You can call me old-fashioned if you wish, but I just think that there are a lot more opportunities for teen actors to be funny while being out in the real world, as opposed to trying to impress while having conversations on their fashionable phones.

 Hot Moves Blu-ray Movie, Video Quality 3.5 of 5